rhyolight/numenta-web/packages/numenta.com/pages/neuroscience-research/neuroscience-research.md

 </aside>

-### Cortical columns
+### Cortical Columns

-Building on Mountcastle’s proposal that the neocortex is made up of identical cortical columns, we are working on filling in the pieces of the cortical circuit – understanding each layer, what the neurons are doing, and how a cortical column works.
+Building on Mountcastle’s proposal that the neocortex is made up of nearly identical cortical columns, we are working on filling in the pieces of the cortical circuit – understanding each layer, what the neurons are doing, and how a cortical column works.
 As part of this research, we have proposed a framework, consistent with anatomical and physiological evidence, that explains how cortical columns function.
 The framework is based on how cortical columns learn sensorimotor models of the world by combining sensory inputs with location signals.

 Find more information on [cortical columns](/neuroscience-research/cortical-columns/).